evkx/evkx.github.io/content/models/gmc/hummer_ev/hummer_ev_suv_3x/_index.md

 [**Rear Cross Traffic Alert (RCTA)**](../../../../technology/driverassistance/rearcrosstrafficalert/): Standard on the GMC Hummer EV SUV 3x, this system uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

 [**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/): Standard on the GMC Hummer EV SUV 3x, this driver assist system helps drivers avoid or mitigate frontal collisions.

+[**Automatic Emergency Braking (AEB)**](../../../../technology/driverassistance/automaticemergencybraking/): Standard on the GMC Hummer EV SUV 3x, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

 [**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Standard on the GMC Hummer EV SUV 3x, this side assist system helps to detect traffic in blind spots.